Understanding Adversarial Machine Learning: Threats and Challenges

 The models learn from enormous datasets and can be customized to produce content that replicates human-like reasoning and creativity.

-Key Differences Between Predictive AI and Generative AI
+What are the Key Differences Between Predictive AI and Generative AI?

 Taxonomy of Attacks in Predictive AI

-In Predictive AI, adversarial machine learning (AML) attacks mainlytarget manipulating the behavior of the AI model at different phases of its lifecycle.
-These attacks are classified along multiple axes to comprehend better how they attack and exploit vulnerabilities in these systems.
+In Predictive AI systems, adversarial machine learning (AML) attacks mainly target manipulating the model behavior across different phases of the AI lifecycle. .
+These attacks are classified along multiple axes to comprehend better how adversaries attack and exploit vulnerabilities in these systems.
 The primary categories are:

 1. Stages of Learning

 The predictive AI lifecycle spans several key stages: data collection, model training, deployment, and inference (or prediction).
-Each of these stages presents unique opportunities for adversaries to launch attacks.
+Each of these stages presents unique opportunities for adversaries to launch attacks that can exploit models through various forms of adversarial machine learning attacks.

-- Data Collection & Training Stage: At this stage, attackers may engage in poisoning attacks to inject malicious data into the training set.
+- Data Collection & Model Training Stage: At this stage of the AI lifecycle, attackers may engage in poisoning attacks to inject malicious data into the training set, also known as data poisoning attacks.
 This causes the model to learn incorrect patterns or biases, degrading its predictive power.
 For instance, backdoor poisoning is a specific type of attack where attackers subtly manipulate training data so that the model will output a specific, incorrect prediction when certain triggers are present in future inputs.

 - Deployment Stage: Once the model is deployed, attackers may try to deceive the model in real-world situations.
 This can be achieved through evasion attacks, where the attacker subtly modifies input data so that the model misclassifies it.
 A well-known example is where a small, well-crafted noise is added to an image to trick the computer vision model into misclassifying it, with the noise being imperceptible to humans.